-Now more than ever people feel pressured to meet unrealistic beauty standards are causing people to develop mental health issues, identity issues, and severe problems with body dysmorphia.
+Now more than ever, people feel pressured to meet unrealistic beauty standards, causing people to develop mental health issues, identity issues, and severe problems with body dysmorphia.
 The effects of social media marketing and advertising are causing many people to adopt materialistic mindsets.
-This is only magnified by the use of likes as people equate likes and reposts as value.
+This is only magnified by likes as people equate likes and reposts as value.

-All of this is causing unneeded and dangerous pressure to be placed on teenagers and society as a whole when we really should be accepting people for who they are and encouraging people to grow as individuals, not clones of the latest influencer.
+All of this is causing unneeded and dangerous pressure to be placed on teenagers and society when we really should accept people for who they are and encourage people to grow as individuals, not clones of the latest influencer.
 Countless studies correlate teenage depression, anxiety, and even suicide with social media addiction and overuse.

-The three main relationships that are expressed through social media are:
+The three primary relationships that are expressed through social media are:

 In our lives, we all have challenges in which we question how we define ourselves.
 If we choose to define ourselves based on our values, beliefs, and personalities, we must be cautious about assessing who we are in the present instead of who we have been in the past.
 And, we must think beyond unhealthy labels—those we place on ourselves and those outside sources place on us.
-Who we are cannot be defined simply by what we do, what we have done in the past or our emotions.
-Who we are in our most authentic nature is based upon our core beliefs—those we hold about ourselves and those we embrace as universal truths.
+Stop feeling pressured to live up to unattainable standards by television and social media influencers following an algorithm and being yourself.
+We cannot be defined simply by what we do, what we have done in the past, or how many likes we have.
+In our most authentic nature, who we are is based upon our core beliefs—those we hold about ourselves and those we embrace as universal truths.